openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/MO_OVC_transition.md

             - Not available in OVC tool.
 Please check Python API.

-MO vs OVC model formats
+Supported frameworks in MO vs OVC
 #######################

 ov.convert_model() and OVC tool support conversion from PyTorch, TF, TF Lite, ONNX, PaddlePaddle.
-Following frameworks are supported only in MO and mo.convert_model(): Caffe, MxNet, Kaldi, which are deprecated.
+Following frameworks are supported only in MO and mo.convert_model(): Caffe, MxNet, Kaldi.

 @endsphinxdirective